-33. Sufficient interconnect density and substantial uniformity of interconnect are required for the chemical mechanical polishing (CMP) portion of the chip fabrication process.
+32. Sufficient interconnect density and substantial uniformity of interconnect are required for the chemical mechanical polishing (CMP) portion of the chip fabrication process.
 CMP is crucial to achieve planarity, which allows for multi-layer chip designs and high yield of functional devices.
 Insufficient interconnect density and/or insufficient uniformity of interconnect between various regions will increase the likelihood of defects during the chip manufacturing process, which will resultantly degrade the yield.

-34. Once the functional features of the chip design (such as power lines, signal nets, vias, and the like) have been laid out as needed in the first instance, there will usually be substantial portions of the chip design that have insufficient interconnect density to permit CMP without incurring substantial likelihood of defects.
+33. Once the functional features of the chip design (such as power lines, 10 signal nets, vias, and the like) have been laid out as needed in the first instance, 11 there will usually be substantial portions of the chip design that have insufficient 12 interconnect density to permit CMP without incurring substantial likelihood of 13 defects.
+14

-35. To increase the interconnect density of the layer as a whole, and of regions within each layer, numerous individual pieces of interconnect are inserted into available space in lowdensity regions of the chip until the minimum interconnect density specified for the particular fabrication process is achieved for each tile.
+34. To increase the interconnect density of the layer as a whole, and of regions within each layer, pieces of interconnect are inserted into available space in low-density regions of the chip until the minimum interconnect density specified for the particular fabrication process is achieved for each tile.
 Because these pieces of interconnect are not intended to carry signal or power, but instead are added to provide structural stability to the chip architecture, they are generally known as "dummy fill."

-36. Placement of dummy fill is typically performed by a dummy fill software tool, and is one of the last steps in the chip design flow, with its extent and placement typically occurring after routing and timing closure.
-The time it takes the dummy fill tool to complete its task depends on the complexity of the circuit layout, and correspondingly, the size of the design database.
-If dummy fill must be run (or re-run) for the entire layer, even small changes in layout can result in significant delays while the dummy fill tool runs each time the layout changes.

-37. In operation, the dummy fill software tool typically partitions each layer of the design into rectangles called tiles, which it examines in each layer of the design.
-If the interconnect density in each tile does not meet (or exceed) the specified minimum interconnect density for the fabrication process, the dummy fill tool inserts dummy fill into free regions of that tile where no interconnect is present.
+Placement of dummy fill is typically performed by a dummy fill 35. software tool, and is one of the last steps in the chip design flow, with its extent and placement typically occurring after routing and timing closure.
+The dummy fill software tool examines the tiles in each layer of the design, and if the interconnect density in each tile does not meet (or exceed) the specified minimum interconnect density for the fabrication process, the dummy fill tool inserts dummy fill into free regions of that tile where no interconnect is present.